 And Hannah answered and said, "No, my lord, I am a woman of sorrowful spirit.
 I have drunk neither wine nor intoxicating drink, but have poured out my soul before the Lord.
 "Do not consider your maidservant a wicked woman, for out of the abundance of my complaint and grief I have spoken until now."
 Then Eli answered and said, "Go in peace, and the God of Israel grant your petition which you have asked of Him."
 And she said, "Let your maidservant find favor in your sight."
 So the woman went her way and ate, and her face was no longer sad.

 a.
-No, my lord: Hannah will not accept Eli’s accusation, but she will not respond in a haughty or an arrogant tone.
-She will explain herself, but will do it remembering that he is her high priest.
+No, my lord: Hannah did not accept Eli's accusation but she did not respond in a haughty or arrogant tone.
+She would explain herself but she did it remembering that he was her high priest.

 c.
-The God of Israel grant your petition: Eli may have spoken this only as a pious wish; but it was in fact a word from the Lord.
+The God of Israel grant your petition: Eli may have spoken this only as a kind wish; but it was in fact a word from the Lord.

 d.
 Her face was no longer sad: The change in Hannah's countenance shows that she received the promise with faith, something necessary if we will inherit the promises of God (Hebrews 6:12).

 i.
 Hannah shows how we can regain the joy of fellowship in the house of the Lord again: by pouring out our heart before the Lord and by receiving His word with faith.

 B. The birth and dedication of Samuel.

 1. (19-20) Samuel's miraculous conception and his birth.

 Then they rose early in the morning and worshiped before the Lord, and returned and came to their house at Ramah.
 And Elkanah knew Hannah his wife, and the Lord remembered her.
 So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, saying, "Because I have asked for him from the Lord."